leonardotaufans/WaveProgressBar/README.md

 3. Initialize the WaterController on your class:
     WaterController _controller = WaterController();
 4. Add it as your widget (remember to make the class Stateful!):
+    ```dart
    WaveProgressBar(
         size: Size(80, 80), // Size of your widget
         percentage: 0.4,  // Double, range from 0 to 1
         textStyle: DefaultTextStyle(),  // Style of the percentage itself
         barType: WaveProgressBarType.square,  // Optional: Progress Bar shape, defaults to circular
-      heightController: _controller  // The controller previously initialized )
+        heightController: _controller  // The controller previously initialized
+   )
+    ```
-5. To change the progress bar, use WaterController's method changeWaterHeight.
+6. To change the progress bar, use WaterController's method changeWaterHeight.
 Keep in mind that the progress bar is double from 0-1:
+        ```
        _controller.changeWaterHeight(progress)
+       ```

 ## Example